Navigating IMDG regulations

 The International Maritime Dangerous Goods (IMDG) Code is a set of regulations that governs the safe transport of dangerous goods by sea.
 The International Maritime Organization (IMO) created this code.

-Every two years, the IMO updates IMDG regulations to reflect new developments in technology and changes in the dangerous goods landscape.
-In this article, I’ll provide a brief overview of IMDG regulations and share my best practices for navigating them.
+To start, the IMO updates IMDG regulations every two years to reflect new technology and changes in the dangerous goods landscape.
+Next, in this article, I’ll provide a brief overview of IMDG regulations and share my best practices for navigating them.

 Scope of the IMDG code